 You’ll freefall 50 m off a narrow bridge into the Cheakamus River canyon.
 Since the river is glacially fed, it has a gorgeous bright blue hue.
 Even if you don’t take the leap, it’s worth visiting the canyon.

 To get there, go to Calcheak Forest Service Rd, Whistler, BC.
 After the Whistler Olympic Park turnoff, turn right off the Sea to Sky Highway onto Cal-Cheak Forest Service Road.
 You’ll immediately cross train tracks, and then the road will become gravel.
 Follow the road for roughly seven minutes to the bungee bridge.

 Whistler Train Wreck

 These colour carriages are thought to have been here for a few decades.
 They’re now covered in graffiti and make interesting photo subjects!

-Whistler isn’t all about the skiing.
+Whistler isn’t all about skiing.
 It’s a pretty large town in its own right with plenty of shops, cafes and restaurants.
-In the summer many people visit Whistler for the mountain biking and hiking.
-However, there are plenty of festivals and events happening to that’ll keep you entertained.
+In the summer many people visit Whistler for the mountain biking and hiking and camping in Whistler.